Vondex/Arternity/README.md

 <p>:heavy_check_mark: Details Page
 <ul>
 - Edit and Delete buttons are displayed in case the user is the owner of the post <br>
-- A logged user can also comment the posts of other users.
+- A logged user can also comment the posts of other users
+- The owner of the post can not comment it
 </ul>

 <p>:heavy_check_mark: Logout</p>